-As a Design Manager, Jim utilizes integrative design to support our schools, districts and organizations in strategic innovation as they build their future of learning.
+As a senior consultant, Jim utilizes integrative design to support our schools, districts, and organizations in strategic innovation as they build their Future of Learning.
 Jim works with teams of learners at all levels in both digital and face-to-face environments.
 He came to 2Rev after a career as a teacher at the Denver School of Science & Technology where he taught a variety of social sciences courses that combined an interdisciplinary approach with blended, project/problem-based, and personalized learning.

 Jim’s love of learning and quest for wisdom originated during his years at Syracuse University, where, as an undergraduate student in anthropological archaeology, he participated in his first experiential learning environment at the Afro-Caribbean slave settlements of Seville Plantation in St. Ann’s Bay, Jamaica.
 He took his passion for authentic learning and social justice with him to Howard University where he pursued an MA and PhD in the study of the African Diaspora within the 19th century Atlantic world.
 The complexity of the Atlantic system triggered something in Jim’s thinking and from there he came upon design.
 His curiosity to imagine how design might impact student learning brought Jim in contact with both IDEO and Stanford’s d.school where he took advantage of their design thinking in education initiatives.
 Most recently, Jim completed an MA in Design + Strategic Innovation from the Rocky Mountain College of Art & Design.

 What draws you to design?